JesperHonders/ultimateFrisbee/README.md

 ### Installation

 To install the application you first need to install Meteor.
 Meteor is a cohesive development platform, a collection of libraries and packages that are bound together in a tidy way to make web development easier.

 If you're a Windows user you can simply go to this link and download the file.
 Just simply follow the steps during installation, it's pretty  basic.
 If your a Mac or Linux user were going to play with the command line.

-Open your terminal and paste is the following:
+Open your terminal and paste in the following:
 ```
 	curl https://install.meteor.com/ | sh
 ```